dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### 4.3 - Using a Curve to position a mesh object over time

-Here I have an animation loop example based off the basic curve section example.
-This time I made a custom get alpha method that makes use of a number of methods in the [Math Utils object](/2022/04/11/threejs-math-utils/) to get a smooth animation along the curve back and forth.
+Here I have an animation loop example based off the basic curve section example in which I am moving a mesh along a curve.
+This time I made a custom get alpha method that makes use of a method in the [Math Utils object](/2022/04/11/threejs-math-utils/) to get a smooth animation along the curve back and forth.
+A get alpha method is just a way to go about getting a value between 0 and 1 that will help with creating an argument value to use with the get point method of the base curve class.

 ```js
 (function () {